f4pga/f4pga-arch-defs/docs/source/prjxray/index.rst

 Project X-Ray
 =============

-This section contains the information about the methods and tools used for managing Project-XRay data inside the Architecture Definitions Project.
+This section contains information about methods and tools used for managing Project-XRay data inside the Architecture Definitions Project.

 .. toctree::